-To finish it up, we filled in all the crevices with wood filler.
+To finish it up, we filled in all the crevices with wood filler so it would look like custom kitchen tile flooring.
 It doesn’t look as good but it should prevent any of the spaces opening up with the sanding.

 To do the actual parquet piece is much the same but with more smaller pieces of wood to patch.
 We also supplemented the finish nails with a dab of construction adhesive since the pieces were so small and we didn’t have much to nail to.